Cold War: Korean War

 One of the more significant examples of the implementation of containment was the United Nations US-led intervention in the Korean War.
 In June 1950, after years of mutual hostilities, (Note: Matray 2002: "South Korea's President Rhee was obsessed with accomplishing early reunification through military means.
 The Truman administration's fear that Rhee would launch an invasion prompted it to limit South Korea's military capabilities, refusing to provide tanks, heavy artillery, and combat planes.
 This did not stop the South Koreans from initiating most of the border clashes with North Korean forces at the thirty-eighth parallel beginning in the summer of 1948 and reaching a high level of intensity and violence a year later.
 Historians now acknowledge that the two Koreas already were waging a civil conflict when North Korea's attack opened the conventional phase of the war.")
 Kim Il Sung's North Korean People's Army invaded South Korea.
 Stalin had been reluctant to support the invasion (Note: Matray 2002: "Contradicting traditional assumptions, however, available declassified Soviet documents demonstrate that throughout 1949 Stalin consistently refused to approve Kim Il Sung's persistent requests to approve an invasion of South Korea.
 The Soviet leader believed that North Korea had not achieved either military superiority north of the parallel or political strength south of that line.
 His main concern was the threat South Korea posed to North Korea's survival, for example fearing an invasion northward following U.S. military withdrawal in June 1949.") but ultimately sent advisers.
-To Stalin's surprise, the United Nations Security Council backed the defense of South Korea, although the Soviets were then boycotting meetings in protest of the fact that Taiwan (Republic of China), not the People's Republic of China, held a permanent seat on the council.
+To Stalin's surprise, the United Nations Security Council backed the defense of South Korea, although the Soviets were then boycotting meetings in protest of the fact that Taiwan (Republic of China), not the People's Republic of China, held a permanent seat on the United Nations Security Council.
 A UN force of sixteen countries faced North Korea, although 40 percent of troops were South Korean, and about 50 percent were from the United States.